-The written examination is divided into two portions and students entering the program as a G1 will take the exam in May of their second year.
-Those students entering the program with a prior SM or MPH from the Chan School will have the opportunity to take the exam during May of their first year.
+The written examination is divided into two portions and students entering the program without a prior Harvard Chan Masters' degree will take the exam May of their second year.
+Those students entering the program with a SM or MPH from the Chan School will have the opportunity to take the exam during May of their first year.